-- The use of nitrous oxide with oxygen multiplies the carbon footprint of vaginal birth 25-fold.
+- When considering lifestyle and workplace factors, midwives can factor in choice of equipment, consumption of resources and transport options. - When appropriate, pregnancy, labour and birth choices can be discussed with consideration of an environmental sustainability perspective.
+This can include discussion about physiological birth practices. - The use of nitrous oxide with oxygen multiplies the carbon footprint of vaginal birth 25-fold.
 Alternative methods of pain relief or nitrous oxide destruction systems lead to a substantial improvement in the carbon footprint.
 Clinical need and maternal choice are paramount but, where possible, the environmental impact of different choices can be considered (Spil et al., 2024). - The protection, promotion and support of breastfeeding as the "highest-quality, local and sustainable first-food system" (Smith, 2019) can contribute to a significant reduction in global carbon footprints.
 Commercial milk formula production generates high greenhouse gas emissions (Smith et al., 2024). - Using sustainably produced consumable supplies and other equipment can reduce the impact on the environment, for example: - Avoid use of plastic bags for the placenta - Use muka pito or organic cotton cord ties instead of plastic umbilical cord clamps - Encourage use of reusable nappies and period underwear - Opt for reusable (rather than single use) instruments

-Rangahau | References
+Rārangi Tohutoro | References